 As you go through this exercise, you are going to find that the people who will be useful to you fall into two categories, typically.
 There are those who want to prove that they are powerful and connected.
-These people are truly delighted to show their power for you and reach out to the right people to help you.
+These people are genuinely delighted to show their power for you and reach out to the right people to help you.
 The other type of person is the do-gooder, who genuinely wants to assist other people.
 It doesn’t matter what their motivation is, as long as they are willing to help you.

 The best thing is that you get their commitment to helping you achieve your goal of finding your target audience.
 Meeting the right one or two people can make an enormous impact on your career.
 You cannot leave it to chance that you get to meet the right people when there is a way for you to reach out to them through your local, warm market.
 Taking action in this way is a perfect example of guerrilla marketing at its best.

 - Local Search for the Local Artist – Grow Where You Are Planted

 - How Positive Thinking and Massive Action Make Success

 - Get Your Best 25 Tips How to Make Networking for Artists Success Here

 - 36 Simple Ways to Find Art Collectors on the Cheap